dotnet/docs-maui/docs/migration/multi-project-to-multi-project-with-template.md

 </Project>
 ```

+## Copy files to the .NET MAUI app

-Then copy your Xamarin.Forms files and configuration into your .NET MAUI project.
+All of the cross-platform code from your Xamarin.Forms library project should be copied into your .NET MAUI library project in identically named folders and files.

+Custom renderers can either be reused in a .NET MAUI app, or migrated to a .NET MAUI handler.
+For more information, see [Reuse custom renderers in .NET MAUI](custom-renderers.md) and [Migrate a Xamarin.Forms custom renderer to a .NET MAUI handler](renderer-to-handler.md).

+Effects can be reused in a .NET MAUI app.
+For more information, see [Reuse effects](effects.md).

-> [!IMPORTANT]
+> [!NOTE]
+> You can quickly update your `Xamarin.Forms` namespaces to `Microsoft.Maui` by using [Quick actions in Visual Studio](upgrade-assistant.md#quick-actions-in-visual-studio), provided that you have [Upgrade Assistant](upgrade-assistant.md) installed.

-> If there are platform specific services that need to be migrated to .NET MAUI, use the <xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddTransient(Microsoft.Extensions.DependencyInjection.IServiceCollection,System.Type)> method to add a transient service of the specified type to the specified <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection>.
+If there are platform specific services that need to be migrated to .NET MAUI, use the <xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddTransient(Microsoft.Extensions.DependencyInjection.IServiceCollection,System.Type)> method to add a transient service of the specified type to the specified <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection>.

+Any platform code, resources, and configuration should then be copied to your multi-project .NET MAUI app.

 [!INCLUDE [Namespace changes](includes/namespace-changes.md)]